 Research what it takes to become an acoustic engineer.
 Learn about salary potential, job duties and employment options to find out if this is the career for you.
-Schools offering Biology degrees can also be found in these popular choices.

-A job as an acoustic engineer could allow you to monitor and manipulate sound levels for a living.
 The following chart provides an overview of what you need to know about entering this field.

 |Degree Required||Master's degree|

 |Education Field of Study||Sound or audio engineering; mechanical and electrical engineering|